AI4Bharat/NPTEL2020-Indian-English-Speech-Dataset/README.md

 ## Download via Torrent

 The `opus` [version](https://academictorrents.com/details/cc9dc56afd3055c7e0f021ec4f1824021558926c) of the dataset is hosted via academic torrents.
-The `opus` version is 10x smaller.
+The `opus` version is 10x smaller. (only around 100GB since it is in opus audio format)

 Please seed and make sure that your download ratio reaches `1.0`.
 Some torrent clients (e.g. `aria2c` have an issue being stuck at 99%).

+(Thanks to [Alexander Veysov](https://github.com/snakers4) for contributing this!)

 ## Crawl your own playlist

-In some cases, we might need data containing a single speaker(TTS, Speaker recognition, etc).
+In some cases, you might need to crawl more data or require data containing a single speaker (for TTS, Speaker recognition, etc).
 For that, choose a youtube playlist of your choice and crawl it.

 Please [check here](https://github.com/Prem-kumar27/Fast-KTSpeechCrawler#downloading-a-playlist) for the instructions to do that on the crawler we used.